MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 1 - Graphics with JSwing.md

 ImageIcon icon = new ImageIcon("icon.jpg");
 ```

-If the image is in a folder, we can put "folder_name/" (with the actual name of the folder) in front of the filename.
+If the image is in a folder (not on the same level as *Main.java*), we can put "folder_name/" (with the actual name of the folder) in front of the filename.

 ```java
 ImageIcon icon = new ImageIcon("images/icon.jpg");